hilmanski/koding/README.md

 hugo new HTML/nama.md
 ```
 - change HTML to whatever folder/language you're working on
 - update the "order", based on latest order.
-Increase it by 10
+Increase it by 10 or 5
 - if new chapter -> add key "chapter" in frontmatter

 ## Content